Inspire Education's news

 - • Certificate III in Accounts Administration

-- • Certificate IV in Bookkeeping
+- • Certificate IV in Accounting and Bookkeeping

 - • Diploma of Accounting

-Certificate IV level courses are very popular starting qualifications because they fulfill the training requirements for BAS registration (explained later) while teaching a lot of essential skills.
+Certificate IV level courses are very popular starting qualifications because they fulfil the training requirements for BAS registration (explained later) while teaching a lot of essential skills.
 They are also pre-requisites to study the Diploma of Accounting now, though you can study the required units from the Certificate IV as part of the Diploma.

 There are other courses that include some bookkeeping training but aren’t dedicated bookkeeping courses, such as: